Code Submissions

 Files Submitted Through Blackboard

-• If your submission is code, then the same rules apply to the zip file as applies to repos.
+• If your submission is code, then the same rules apply to the zip file as applies to repositories.
 Code only, no stray files, no executables, etc.

 • Do not include top level directories.
 See Images Below